celo-org/docs/docs/learn/developer-tools.md

 ### Ethers.JS Wrapper

-A minimal wrapper for ethers to create Create celo Easy Fee Transactions.
-If paying for gas with tokens is not important for your usecase, then the standard ethers.js works perfectly well.
+A minimal wrapper for ethers to create Celo Easy Fee transactions.
+If paying for gas with tokens is not important for your use case, then the standard ethers.js works perfectly well.

 <PageRef url="https://github.com/celo-tools/celo-ethers-wrapper" pageName="Ethers.JS Wrapper" />